We may earn a commission when you buy from links on our site, including the eBay Partner Network and Amazon.

 Top Review 13

-As a newcomer here, I'm going to try my hand at a series of comments.
+As a newcomer here, I’m diving right into a series of comments.
 This is the sixth part.

-I'm a real fan of the scent of roses (in my youth my mother had Paris from YSL.
-I found "the hammer") But the rose isn't exactly the one you first come across as part of a men's fragrance.
-Nevertheless, I think the rose is contained in more and more men's fragrances.
+I am a true fan of the scent of roses (in my youth, my mother had Paris by YSL.
+I thought it was “amazing”).
+However, rose is not exactly the first ingredient that comes to mind for a men’s fragrance.
+Nevertheless, I find that rose is increasingly present in men’s fragrances.

-According to the following criteria I have selected 12 of these fragrances and will comment and compare them bit by bit:
+Based on the following criteria, I have selected 12 of these fragrances and will comment on and compare them one by one:

-- Men's fragrance (exception Desert Rose from Urban Scents as unisex fragrance, I just had to add)
+- Men’s fragrance (exception: Desert Rose by Urban Scents as a unisex fragrance, I just had to include it)

-- Rose as heart note (exception: Much ado about the Duke of Penhaligon, I was just in London at the idea)
+- Rose as a heart note (exception: Much ado about the Duke by Penhaligon, I was just in London when I had the idea)

-- Rating of at least 6.0 with at least 40 ratings
+- Rating of at least 6.0 with at least 40 reviews

-Fragrance No. 6 is: Desert Rose (*2014) (as a unisex fragrance the one exception among the criteria)
+Fragrance No. 6 is: Desert Rose (*2014) (as a unisex fragrance, this is the one exception to the criteria)

-(previously: (1) Lumière Noire pour Homme by Maison Francis Kurkdjian, (2) 24 Old Bond Street Triple Extract by Atkinsons, (3) Lyric Man by Amouage, (4) Colonia Ambra by Acqua di Parma), (5) Déclaration d'un Soir by Cartier
+(so far: (1) Lumière Noire pour Homme by Maison Francis Kurkdjian, (2) 24 Old Bond Street Triple Extract by Atkinsons, (3) Lyric Man by Amouage, (4) Colonia Ambra by Acqua di Parma, (5) Déclaration d'un Soir by Cartier)

-The French Marie Le Febvre (*1976) began her career at the age of 13.
-During a student internship in a cosmetics company she met the perfume star Jacques Cavallier (who designed "Pasha de Cartier" and "L´Eau d´Issey" only a few years later (1992)).
-He gave her a small chemistry set for perfumers, with the order to keep a fragrance diary.
-After a week she gave him her homework and got a second, bigger box for it.
-At the end of the internship she had found a mentor.
+The Frenchwoman Marie Le Febvre (*1976) began her career at the age of 13.
+During a student internship at a cosmetics company, she met the then rising perfume star Jacques Cavallier (who a few years later (1992) designed “Pasha de Cartier” and “L'Eau d'Issey”).
+He gifted her a small chemistry kit for perfumers, with the task of keeping a fragrance diary.
+After a week, she presented him with her homework and received a second, larger kit in return.
+By the end of the internship, she had found a mentor.
 This childhood encounter initially led her to study chemistry.
-She then went to the famous perfume school ISPICA in Versailles - like most of the protagonists of "A Dozen of Roses for Men" - and wrote her thesis about the sweet grass vetiver.
-After her studies, she worked for international perfume houses such as L'Oréal, the LVMH Group and Estée Lauder.
-Together with her husband, Alexander Urban, who is an expert in fragrance raw materials, she opened the fragrance manufactory "Urban Scents" in Berlin Schöneberg in 2014.
-As far as the name is concerned, almost everyone probably had a different association at first!
-By the way, at this point I would like to mention the bottle for once: The midnight blue design (absolutely against the sunlight!) with a cap made of brushed brass comes from a glass factory in Dresden from the 1930s.
-A propeller is the label and documents the passion of the two owners for flying.
-I recommend the "Duftspaziergang Nr.
-4" by TVSpee (https://www.parfumo.de/Benutzer/FvSpee/Blog/Eintrag/Berliner_uftspaziergnge_Teil_4_Dona_Herrera_Sancha_Pansa_und_die_Propellerflgel) to the shop in Berlin, which also houses a lot of art and in which Marie Le Febvre also creates custom-made fragrances for customers.
+Afterwards, like most of the protagonists of “A Dozen Roses for Men,” she attended the famous perfume school ISPICA in Versailles, where she wrote her thesis on the sweet grass vetiver.
+After her studies, she worked for international perfume houses such as L'Oréal, the LVMH group, and Estée Lauder.
+Together with her husband, Alexander Urban, an expert in fragrance raw materials, she opened the fragrance manufactory “Urban Scents” in Berlin Schöneberg in 2014.
+Regarding the name, almost everyone probably had a different association at first!?
+At this point, I must mention the bottle: The midnight blue design (definitely hold it up to the sunlight!) with a brushed brass cap comes from a glass factory in Dresden from the 1930s.
+A propeller is the label and documents the passion of the two owners for aviation.
+I also recommend the “Fragrance Walk No. 4” by FVSpee for the Berlin store, which also houses a lot of art and where Marie Le Febvre creates custom-made fragrances for clients.

-The conclusion, the comparison and the practical application
+The conclusion, the comparison, and the practical use

 This rose is